The Fabric

 but also all researchers in science and social science who wish to investigate the mechanisms

-of how large-scale AI impacts their fields.
+of large-scale AI within their fields.

 FAQ